psychology-of-programming/ppig.org/content/workshops/2020-annual-workshop/social.md

 Feel free to think about this in advance, or if you're feeling brave, come up with one on the spot!

+## Telephone game

+**What**: A multimedia asynchonous game run from a spreadsheet!

+**When**: Asynchronously throughout the conference

+**Where**: In a spreadsheet, specifics will be provided after registration.

+**How**: This is a virtual, asynchronous and multimedia version of the telephone game.
+In this game, a player contributes a sentence, a second player tries to find an image that best describes that sentence, a third player finds a video that describes the image, and a final fourth player writes a short sentence describing the video.
+You can start your own thread as the author of an original sentence, or participate in someone else's thread.
+When play has ended, the umpires will reveal the original sentences and compare them to the final ones.

 ## StreetView Tour

 **What**: An online tour of parts of Toronto, and/or other places, led by Colin Clark and Philip Tchernavskij